aodendaal/entityframeworkcore-tutorial/README.md

 }
 ```

-Here is a complete listing of what Program.cs should now contain.
+Here is a complete listing of what **Program.cs** should look like at this time.

 ```csharp
 using Microsoft.EntityFrameworkCore;